Code-Institute-Submissions/bens6477-exploring-unseen-blog_DecResub/README.md

 The project board can be viewed [here](https://bens6477.atlassian.net/jira/software/projects/EUB/boards/1).

 Epics were refined into User Stories and further split into specific Tasks to complete.

+## Notes
+The first commit with django integration pushed a secret key to GitHub, however this was resolved immediately in the next commit using the env.py file.
+This contained sensitive data not to be publicly accessible on GitHub and was withheld using the .gitignore file.